schellingb/GamepadPhoenix/README.md

 - Supports XInput, DirectInput and Wii controllers
 - Manage and launch games through the tool
 - Emulates XInput, DirectInput (any version) and WinMM APIs
+- Custom deadzone settings for each emulated analog stick
 - Automatic detection of API, no configuration/file copying needed
 - Supports both DRM free games and games with launchers/stores
 - Create controller presets, load one by pressing a single button
+- Keyboard and mouse inputs can be mapped to controllers
 - Easy reordering of controllers
 - Tool can be navigated by gamepad
 - Borderless fullscreen for any game